ajshajib/hst-lens/README.md

-# dr-hst-lens
+# HST lens data reduction
-Data reduction for HST WFC3 images of strong lenses
+Data reduction for _HST_ WFC3 images of strong lenses.

+The three notebooks show how to:

+- download the data,
+- reduce IR images, and
+- reduce UVIS images.